pirl-unc/lbg-guide/README.md

 LBG and Longleaf do not share a filesystem, so if you would like to access files from Longleaf you must use [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) to copy them between clusters.

 ### Quota

 You are limited to 1 TB in your /home directory.
 You can check your current limit with `quota -s`.

+### Usage

 You can see how much space is used by a lab directory like this:

 ```sh
 du -sHh  /datastore/lbcfs/labs/rubinsteyn_lab